 Federal prosecutors are finished presenting their corruption case against former New Orleans Mayor Ray Nagin.
 The defense will be battling allegations that Nagin took bribes and kickbacks while in office.

 Testimony is under way in the federal corruption trial of former New Orleans Mayor Ray Nagin.
 Prosecutors allege Nagin sold city contracts for his own profit, while the defense says Nagin had no such power.

 Originally published on Mon January 27, 2014 3:21 pm

-A federal judge has postponed an arraignment for former New Orleans Mayor Ray Nagin on charges he accepted bribes and gratuities from city contractors in exchange for helping them secure millions of dollars in work for the city.
+Jury selection began Monday in the trial of former New Orleans Mayor Ray Nagin, who faces charges that he accepted bribes and free trips among other things from contractors in exchange for helping them secure millions of dollars in city work.

 Nagin, a Democrat who was mayor when Hurricane Katrina stuck in 2005, served two terms before leaving office in 2010.
 He was living in a Dallas suburb when a federal grand jury indicted him a year ago.

 Nagin had little to say as he entered the federal courthouse with a noticeable limp.